fortran-lang/fortls/README.md

 ## Configuration

-Project specific settings can be specified by placing a JSON file named `.fortls` (example below) in the `root_dir` directory.
+Project specific settings can be specified by creating a **options** JSON file.
+You can specify the location and name of the file with the `--config` option.
+By default the options file is assumed to be `root_dir` with the name `.fortls`.

+All command line options are also available through the **options** file as well.

 - `lowercase_intrinsics` Use lowercase for intrinsics and keywords in autocomplete requests (default: false)